 6. Healthy Proteins

 Protein provides the building blocks for growth and repair and is therefore important while on the candida diet.
 The key with protein is choosing quality over quantity.
-I prefer vegan sources of protein.
+I prefer plant-based sources of protein.
 Beans and legumes are allowed (except for peanuts, which are a legume).
-However, pay attention to how your body feels as the sugars found in beans can feed in some cases candida, especially in the early stages.
+However, pay attention to how your body feels as the sugars found in beans can feed candida in some cases, especially in the early stages.

 If this is an issue, substitute other high-protein foods like quinoa, millet, hemp protein powder, nuts and seeds, and cultured soy products like tempeh (since the culturing breaks down sugars).